nobbyknox/assessment-cibecs/README.md

 ## Getting Started

 There are three ways that you can run this project.
-The first is through the command line with the scripts provided.
+The first is from the command line with the scripts provided.
 The second from your IDE, which is also helpfull if you're running on Windows.
 The third is through Docker.

-### Run Through the Command Line
+### Run From the Command Line

 These instructions as well as the scripts provided in the project are for Linux or MacOS based systems.
 Running WSL on Windows will also work.